 It does happens folks.

-So, try not to spend too much money on stuff that you’ll either only be using short term or maybe not at all.
+So, our number one tip for creating a budget for baby is to try not to spend too much money on stuff that you’ll either only be using short term or maybe not at all.

 2. Create a baby fund

-There’s no better time than now to start saving for baby.
+There’s no better time than now to start saving for baby as part of your plan to budget for baby.

 Besides baby gear and the up front investment of setting up for baby’s arrival you need to start factoring in the cost of diapers, wipes and formula if you’re not breastfeeding.